 Are Grits Good for Dogs?
 Benefits of Grits for Dogs

-Grits prevent degenerative eye disorders
+prevents degenerative eye disorders

 Hemoglobin aids oxygen when transported to different organs via blood — therefore a lack of it can mean deep trouble for your dog!
 You can spot anemia if your dog displays the following symptoms:

 - Chronic fatigue